A double-dimensional approach to formal category theory: Creativity of the forgetful functors U: T-Alg → K

 The following proposition describes the creation of horizontal composites by the forgetful functors $\map U{\wAlg vwT}\K$.
-Recall that a horizontal $T$-morphism $\hmap{(J, \bar J)}AB$ is said to satisfy the left Beck-Chevalley condition as soon as its structure cell $\bar J$ does, in the sense of \defref{left exact}. \begin{proposition} Consider a monad $T$ on a hypervirtual double category $\K$ and let \mbox{$v, w \in \set{\clx, \lax, \psd}$}.
+Remember that a horizontal $T$-morphism $\hmap{(J, \bar J)}AB$ is said to satisfy the left Beck-Chevalley condition as soon as its structure cell $\bar J$ does, in the sense of \defref{left exact}. \begin{proposition} Consider a monad $T$ on an augmented virtual double category $\K$ and let \mbox{$v, w \in \set{\clx, \lax, \psd}$}.
 A horizontal composite $(J_1 \hc \dotsb \hc J_n)$ of horizontal $T$-morphisms is created by $\map U{\wAlg vwT}\K$ whenever it is preserved by both $T$ and $T^2$.

 In the case $v = \lax$ or $\psd$ an analogous result holds for right pointwise horizontal composites $(J_1 \hc \dotsb \hc J_n)$ (\defref{pointwise cocartesian path}), provided that the restrictions $J_n(\id, f)$ and $(J_1 \hc \dotsb \hc J_n)(\id, f)$ exist in $\K$, for all $\map fB{A_n}$, and that they are preserved by $T$.